rotmanfinhub/deep-macrofin/docs/examples/odes/cauchy-euler.md

 from deep_macrofin import ActivationType, Comparator, EndogVar, EndogVarConditions, EndogEquation
 ```

-2. Define problem.
+2. Define problem
-Here, we first try using the default training configuration, and default setup for learnable endogenous variable.
+Here, we set up the state variable, endogenous equation, and initial conditions.
 ```py
 ode = PDEModel("cauchy_euler") # define PDE model to solve
 ode.set_state(["x"], {"x": [1., 2.]}) # set the state variable, which defines the dimensionality of the problem